 Treats high blood pressure.
-Reduces the risk of stroke in patients with high blood pressure and enlargement of the heart.
-This medicine is a combination of an antihypertensive (blood pressure medicine) and a diuretic ("water pill").
+A lower blood pressure can reduce the risk of stroke and heart attack.
+This medicine is a combination of an angiotensin receptor blocker (ARB) and a diuretic (water pill).

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to losartan, hydrochlorothiazide, or a sulfonamide (sulfa drug).
 Do not use this medicine if you are pregnant or you are not able to urinate.
 Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes or severe kidney disease.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Carefully follow your doctor's instructions about any special diet.Drink plenty of fluids if you exercise, sweat more than usual, or have diarrhea or vomiting.